Hitler Diaries: Aftermath

 When Kujau was released from prison in 1987 he was suffering from throat cancer.
 He opened a gallery in Stuttgart and sold "forgeries" of Salvador Dalí and Joan Miró, all signed with his own name.
 Although he prospered, Kujau was later arrested for forging driving licences; he was fined the equivalent of £2,000.
 He died of cancer in Stuttgart in September 2000.

 Heidemann was also released from prison in 1987.
 Five years later it was reported in the German newspaper Der Spiegel that in the 1950s he had been recruited by the Stasi, the East German secret police, to monitor the arrival of American nuclear weapons into West Germany.
 In 2008 he had debts exceeding €700,000, and was living on social security; his situation had not changed by 2013, and he remained bitter about his treatment.
+He died in Hamburg in December 2024.

 Two of Stern's editors, Koch and Schmidt, lost their jobs because of the scandal.
 Both complained strongly when told that their resignations were expected, pointing out that they had both wanted to sack Heidemann in 1981.
-A settlement of 3.5 million DMs (c. $1 million) was provided to each of them as part of the severance package.
+A settlement of 3.5 million DMs was provided to each of them as part of the severance package.
 The staff at the magazine were angry at the approach taken by their managers, and held sit-ins to protest at the "management's bypassing traditional editorial channels and safeguards".
 The scandal caused a major crisis for Stern and, according to Esser and Hartung, the magazine "once known for its investigative reporting, became a prime example of sensation-seeking checkbook journalism".
 Stern's credibility was severely damaged and it took the magazine ten years to regain its pre-scandal status and reputation.
 According to the German Historical Institute, the scandal was also "instrumental in discrediting the tendency toward an 'unprejudiced' and euphemistic assessment of the Third Reich in West German popular culture".